 The following guidelines are intended to help you understand the principles on which marks and grades are assigned in Classical Tripos and Preliminary exams.
 Since the standards and expectations differ from one year of your course to the next, the guidelines are interpreted flexibly, so as to fit the level of attainment expected at each stage.

-- Prelims to Part IA Essay Portfolio

-- Critical Discussion: Part IA

 - Translation into English

+- Critical Discussion

-- Essay Papers
+- Essays

 - Prose and Verse Composition

-- Critical Discussion: Part IB

 - Part II thesis

-- Picture Questions